30 Noteworthy Novels Set in Oxford

 Gaudy Night by Dorothy L. Sayers

-The book explores the balance between love and intellectual independence, with the backdrop of Oxford’s cloistered, scholarly world adding richness to the mystery.
+The book explores Harriet’s thoughts on love versus intellectual independence.
+Oxford’s cloistered, scholarly world provides a rich atmosphere for the mystery.

 3. 3